Mobile app monetization must use the GMA SDK to pass device identifiers.

 Chromecast does not have its own resettable device identifier.
 The casting device determines the device ID, its

 idtype, and sends it to the Chromecast.
-For example, if the casting device is an Android, the Android sends its
+For example, if the casting device is an Roku, the Roku device sends its

 To pass a resettable device identifier when you are not using a Google Ads SDK, the following parameters must be appended to the ad request URL (all 3 must be present):

 This identifier may be passed alongside other identifiers that are supported in Google Ad Manager, such as cookies, though the identifier may not be used for ad targeting.
 The value of a session ID must not contain any personal information, third-party identifiers or device IDs.
-This identifier is currently only used for enabling frequency capping on programmatic-eligible requests, but support will be expanded to reservation use cases in the second half of 2020.
+This identifier is used for enabling frequency capping on both programmatic-eligible requests and reservations.

 Publishers are required to proactively inform users about this use case and provide opt-out controls where required by state or local law.
 Refer to the Ad Manager and Ad Exchange program policies for more information.